ajwills72/rmip/docs/openses_task2.md

 ## Variables And Loops

-Before we even begin discussing OpenSesame there is a couple of concepts that you need to be introduced to - loops and variables.
+Before we even begin discussing OpenSesame there are a couple of concepts that you need to be introduced to - loops and variables.
 The computer implementation here is not important.
 It is just the concept of what a variable is and what a loop is that is important.

 ### Loops